witify/nuxtify/README.md

-# witify
+# Nuxtify

-> Witify Official Website
+> A clean boilerplate to start a static website, batteries included

 ## Build Setup